happypeter/githome/wiki.md

 - rock road https://www.bilibili.com/video/BV1eA411x79o?t=9m

 ## Concrete
+- how to get smooth surface?
+  -  do the many body with rock-rich concrete
+  - on the top use rock-less concrete
+  - add just cement on top, smooth out
+  - wait for three hours, add more cement on top, smooth out
 - Gateway
   - have expansion joint to do the work in multiple days https://youtu.be/h7tIjBEPiPU?t=275
   - a concrete road is the best and most expensive one that I can build on my own, so the first question is do I really need it, will brick paver or stepping stone will do.